DaanKivits/MSc_thesis/CreateEmissionFiles/README.txt

 # Daan Kivits, 2023

-The 'CreateEmissionFiles' folder contains multiple sub-directories in which we have put scripts that we used to create the CTE-HR input emission files that were needed in our FLEXPART and WRF-CHEM experiments (concentration space).
+The 'CreateEmissionFiles' directory contains multiple sub-directories in which we have put scripts that we used to create the CTE-HR input emission files that were needed in our FLEXPART and WRF-CHEM experiments (concentration space).

 Here we will shortly discuss the contents of each of the directories: